 New Jersey has experienced a surge in the establishment of retail warehouses.
 It is geographically suited for transport on the East coast and equal distance to major population centers like New York City and Philadelphia.
 It also is a central transportation hub with abundant air, land, and sea facilities.
 The State of New Jersey has reported numerous injuries of warehouse workers involving: forklift injuries, including falls and crush injuries.
 Investigative reports are published online.

-It is a system based upon expeditious administration so that compensation is awarded with a minimum of delay and without a requirement for proof of fault.
+It is a system based upon expeditious administration so that compensation is awarded with a minimum delay and without a requirement for proof of fault.
 The Workers' Compensation Act also provides employers with a defined liability that is limited and determinate.
 In general, the administrative system established by the Act was created both to provide a direct remedy to the employee and limit litigation against the employer.

 If you are a warehouse worker and have suffered a workplace injury, you should consult an attorney at law as soon as possible to determine whether a formal claim can be filed on your behalf.

-Jon L. Gelman of Wayne NJ is the author of NJ Workers’ Compensation Law (Thomson-Reuters) and co-author of the national treatise, Modern Workers’ Compensation Law (Thomson-Reuters).
-For over four decades, the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org have represented injured workers and their families who have suffered occupational accidents and illnesses.
+Jon L. Gelman of Wayne, NJ, is the author of NJ Workers’ Compensation Law (Thomson-Reuters) and co-author of the national treatise, Modern Workers’ Compensation Law (Thomson-Reuters).
+For over five decades, the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org have represented injured workers and their families who have suffered occupational accidents and illnesses.